Don't have a boating licence yet, or are you still working on one?

 Would you like to hire a boat abroad without a boating licence?

 Different rules apply in every region.
 In Europe, the rules may differ per country.
 This has to do with the fact that in countries like Croatia , for example, you are more likely to be at sea.
-To sail at sea, you will then usually need an ICC.
+To sail at sea, you will usually need an ICC.
 An International Certificate of Competence is a certificate that can be compared to the Dutch Klein Vaarbewijs II.

 Where You Can Rent Boats Without A Boating Licence